MHFA Dates for 2017

 This 8 hour training will help participants learn the signs and symptoms of the most common mental health problems, where to get help, and what type of help has been shown to be the most effective.

 The mental health problems covered include:

 - Bipolar disorder

 - Substance use disorders

-This training is open to all Case Managers, Peer Support Specialists, Therapists, Physicians and Nurses, Educators and School Administrators, Faith Community members, First Responders, Consumers and their families, and all interested community members.
+This training is open to all non professional community members with interest, as well as Case Managers, Peer Support Specialists, Therapists, Physicians and Nurses, Educators and School Administrators, Faith Community members, First Responders, Consumers and their families.

 Licensed social workers who provide a valid license number are eligible for 8 social work CEU hours upon completion.